VarunV991/VarunV991/README.md

 ## About Me

 I am a 4th year Computer Science undegraduate from VIT, Vellore.
+I am highly interested in data science and full stack development projects.
 <br>
 <em>The reason behind my high curiosity in Data Science is because I am fascinated by the way data can give answers to the questions we never had.</em>
 <br><br><br>